thuynh02/api/README.md

-# sweet-skills-api
+# Sweet Skills API
-This project is for the API services that the Sweet Skills UI will require
+This project is for the API services that the Sweet Skills UI uses